 We are very happy to answer any question you need answered before having a conversation with family members.
 And remember: there are no stupid questions.

-The best way to approach a conversation is to be as open as possible.
+The best way to approach a conversation about DCAA with your kids is to be as open as possible.
 Make sure you tell them what DCAA is, how it has affected you and your life, how it may affect theirs and answer their questions to the best of your ability.
 If they have more questions, you can refer them to the research team (Samantha Gardener), our patient advocate (Sanne van Rijn) or neurologist (Daniel Clarke).
 We can also help them with questions around genetic testing.

 www.hchwa-d.nl/en/ is the website of the patient association.
-Here they can find lot of information about the disease, its effects, genetic testing, having children, finding support and healthcare, etc.
+Here they can find lot of information about the disease, it's effects, genetic testing, family planning, finding support and healthcare, etc.

 First of all: thank you!
 Your participation means a lot.
 It will help others to know what they are signing up for, if you tell them from experience what it is like.